mistsys/quark/README.md

 # Quark

-- Quark is a minimal service that tries to make intricacies of working with Spark less crazy
+- Quark is a minimal tools that tries to make intricacies of working with Spark less crazy

+- This is provided online for feedback.
+It is used in production at Mist but your mileage may vary in usage.

 ## Setting up

+In your virtualenv do -
+`python setup.py install`

+In a new fresh directory, do

+`quark init`

+This will create the necessary directory structures and then run

 `./bin/setup-dev-env.sh`